jaredhill4/pt-wordpress/README.md

 ### Interacting with Docker and Containers

-We have a number of `make` targets that allow us to interact with Docker and our containers more easily.
+We have a number of `make` targets (defined in the [`Makefile`](Makefile)) that allow us to interact with Docker and our containers more easily.
 Most of the targets are simply aliases for more verbose `docker-compose` commands, but others are particular to our preferred workflow.
 All targets are listed and described briefly below.

 #### High-Level `make` Targets